python-attrs/attrs/docs/init.rst

     >>> C("-1")
     Traceback (most recent call last):
         ...
-    ValueError: x must be be at least 0.
+    ValueError: x must be at least 0.

 Arguably, you can abuse converters as one-argument validators: